-Plug Me In was one of the Apple Jam instrumentals recorded during the sessions for George Harrison’s third solo album All Things Must Pass.
+‘Plug Me In’ was one of the Apple Jam instrumentals recorded during the sessions for George Harrison’s third solo album All Things Must Pass.

-It was taped during the same session as Thanks For The Pepperoni, and was similarly based on a basic three-chord blues sequence.
+The track was recorded as ‘Jam 2’ on 1 July 1970 in Studio Three at EMI Studios, Abbey Road, during the same session as ‘Thanks For The Pepperoni’, and was similarly based on a basic three-chord blues sequence.

-In addition to the two Harrison cuts, the Dominos recorded two Clapton-Whitlock compositions on the same day, Tell The Truth and Roll It Over.
+In addition to the two Harrison cuts, the Dominos recorded two Clapton-Whitlock compositions on the same day, ‘Tell The Truth’ and ‘Roll It Over’.
 The single was briefly issued in the US by Atco Records before being withdrawn in September 1970.

-On the All Things Must Pass album, Plug Me In was sequenced after the frivolous It’s Johnny’s Birthday, and for reasons unknown begins with an abrupt tape edit.
+On the All Things Must Pass album, ‘Plug Me In’ was sequenced after the frivolous ‘It’s Johnny’s Birthday’, and – for reasons unknown – begins with an abrupt tape edit.